Honoring Spiritual Leaders And Mentors

-Mentors and honoring spiritual fathers.To have a good spiritual father or mentor in your life is truly a gift from God.
+Mentors and honoring spiritual leaders..To have a good spiritual leader or mentor in your life is truly a gift from God.
 Your response to that gift will determine much of what happens in your future.
 Scripture says, “Let the elders that rule well be counted worthy of double honor, especially they who labor in the word and doctrine” (1 Timothy 5:17).

 Honor reveals character.
 To honor someone means to show approval, gratefulness, and respect.
 To dishonor someone means to disdain, put down, belittle, and insult.
 Those that honor their fathers lengthen their lives and those that dishonor their fathers shorten their lives.
 This truth is found in the Fifth Commandment.
 “Honor thy father and thy mother: that thy days may be long upon the land which the LORD thy God giveth thee” (Exodus 20:12).